swcarpentry/DEPRECATED-site/README.md

     to see what your changes will look like.

-**Note: You must have Jekyll 2.5 or later.** If you had an older version installed, you can update it with:
+**Note: You must have Jekyll 2.5 or later.** If you have an older version installed, you can update it with:

 ~~~